Ali-Mahzarnia/MFSGrp/README.md

 [![Build Status](https://travis-ci.com/Ali-Mahzarnia/MFSGrp.svg?branch=main)](https://travis-ci.com/Ali-Mahzarnia/MFSGrp)
 # MFSGrp
-This R package runs the Group Elastic Net (including lasso, ridge, elastic net, and ordinary least square) regression with scalar response values, and observed functional covariates.
+This R package runs the Group Elastic Net (including lasso, ridge, elastic net, and ordinary least square) regression with scalar response values and observed functional covariates.
 In addition, it penalizes the curvature of the output by implementing a penalty on the second derivative of the estimated coefficient curves.
 One of the two algorithms of this package is ADMM (mostly developed in C++).
 ADMM is designed for parallel computations and is only recommended on systems equipped with many strong cores.
-This algorithm runs parallel on Linux, and serial on Windows.
-The other algorithm of this package uses the [fGMD](https://github.com/Ali-Mahzarnia/fGMD) package that is created exclusively for this package.
-The [fGMD](https://github.com/Ali-Mahzarnia/fGMD) package is a heavily modified version of the [gglasso](https://github.com/cran/gglasso).
-The features added to the original package: mixing parameter alpha and its net search cross-validation, curvature penalizing for functional regression and its net search cross-validations, optimized Fortran core function to speed up the curvature penalization updates, progress reports and time estimations.
-In order to have this package work first install [fGMD](https://github.com/Ali-Mahzarnia/fGMD) as instructed below.
-The [fGMD](https://github.com/Ali-Mahzarnia/fGMD) package does not work independently from this package and it does not interfere with the functions of the [gglasso](https://github.com/cran/gglasso) package due to slight name differences.
+This algorithm runs parallel on Linux, but it runs serial on Windows.
+The second algorithm uses the [fGMD](https://github.com/Ali-Mahzarnia/fGMD) package that is built exclusively for this package.
+The [fGMD](https://github.com/Ali-Mahzarnia/fGMD) package is a heavily modified version of the [gglasso](https://github.com/cran/gglasso) package.
+The features added to the original gglasso package are: the mixing parameter (alpha) and its net search cross-validation, the curvature penalization for functional regression and its net search cross-validation, the optimized Fortran core function to accelerate the curvature penalization updates, and the progress reports with time estimations.
+For this package to work, first install [fGMD](https://github.com/Ali-Mahzarnia/fGMD) as instructed below.
+The [fGMD](https://github.com/Ali-Mahzarnia/fGMD) package does not work independently from this package, and it does not interfere with the functions of the [gglasso](https://github.com/cran/gglasso) package due to slight name differences.

 # Installation
 ## 1-Dependencies:
-In order to have a successful installation make sure you have all of the required dependencies installed on R. Including:
+In order to have a successful installation, make sure you have all of the required dependencies installed on R. You can install these dependencies with the R commands:
 [Rcpp (>= 1.0.6)](https://cran.r-project.org/web/packages/Rcpp/index.html) ```install.packages("Rcpp")```
 [RcppArmadillo (>= 0.10.2.2.0)](https://cran.r-project.org/web/packages/RcppArmadillo/index.html) ```install.packages("RcppArmadillo")```
 [fda (>= 5.1.9)](https://cran.r-project.org/web/packages/fda/index.html) ```install.packages("fda")```